This post may contain affiliate links.

 • Place steak on large plate and freeze until firm, about 30 minutes.

-• Combine ½ cup soy sauce, ¼ cup honey, ¼ cup mirin, and ¼ cup sake in a small saucepan over medium.
+• Combine ½ cup soy sauce, ¼ cup honey, ¼ cup mirin and ¼ cup sake in a small saucepan over medium.
 Bring to a simmer, stirring to combine, and cook until slightly syrupy and reduced by half (about ⅔ cup), 8–10 minutes.

 • Transfer steak to a cutting board and, starting at narrow tapered end, slice steak ⅜-inch thick on bias against grain until width of steak is 7-inches (depending on size of steak, you will need to remove 2–3 slices until steak measures 7-inches across).

 • Cut steak in half lengthwise then continue to cut each half (on a bias and against the grain) into ⅜-inch thick slices.
 You should have at least 24 slices.
-Pound each slice to 3/16-inch thickness using a flat meat tenderizer or rolling pin.
+Pound each slice to 3/16-inch thickness using a flat meat mallet or rolling pin.

-For a Charcoal Grill
+Charcoal Grill

-For a Gas Grill
+Gas Grill

 • Turn all burners to high, cover, and heat grill until hot, about 15 minutes.
 Leave all burners on high.
-(If your grill runs hot, decrease temp to medium-high before placing rolls on grate).

 Grilling